hyperledger/fabric-contract-api-go/tutorials/using-advanced-features.md

 peer chaincode query -n mycc -c '{"Args":["BadFunction", "KEY_1"]}' -C myc
 ```

+Notice that the output differs from what was returned when you issued the same command before setting up the custom unknown transaction handler.

 ## Chaincode metadata
 Chaincode created using the contractapi package automatically has generated for it a system contract which provides metadata about the chaincode.
 This metadata describes the contracts that form the chaincode, describing their functions, the parameters those functions take, as well as function return values.
 The metadata produced follows this [schema](https://raw.githubusercontent.com/hyperledger/fabric-contract-api-go/master/metadata/schema/schema.json).